angelnikolov56/video-games-analysis-in-excel/README.md

 -   I reshaped the sales columns in order to be able to break down the sales by region.
 I used Power Query's Unpivot Columns functionality.

-After the cleaning and transformation I've procedeed with building the pivot tables and visualizations that can be explored in the file.
+After the cleaning and transformation, I proceeded with building the pivot tables and visualizations that can be explored in the file.

 ## Insights